YtunO/ActiveDirectoryLab/README.md

 # Active Directory Home Lab (VirtualBox + Windows Server + Windows 10/11)

 ## Objective
 This project was built to give me practical experience setting up Active Directory and Windows networking in a home lab.
-My goal was to understand how services like DNS, DHCP, and NAT work together, learn how to join a client to a domain, and get comfortable managing users and groups.
-Writing everything down also helped me practice explaining technical steps in a clear way for my portfolio.
+My goal was to understand how services like DNS, DHCP, and NAT work together, learn how to join a client to a domain, and get comfortable creating and managing users and groups in Active Directory.

-This project was inspired by **Josh Madakor’s YouTube tutorial**:
+Project was inspired by **Josh Madakor’s YouTube tutorial**:
 📺 Watch the original video here: [YouTube Link](https://youtu.be/MHsI8hJmggI?si=JndBJOHAcuPhE79c)